5 Causes of Green Poop With IBS.

 Symptoms of acute gastroenteritis:

-- Dark green poop may be a sign of severity and may lead to dehydration, especially in age extremities (children and older people).
+• Dark green poop may indicate severity and lead to dehydration, especially in aged extremities (children and older people).

-- Signs of dehydration may occur in severe cases such as extreme thirst, dry tongue, peeing too little urine, deep yellow urine, dizziness, shortness of breath, fast heartbeat.
+• Signs of dehydration may occur in severe cases, such as extreme thirst, dry tongue, peeing too little urine, deep yellow urine, dizziness, shortness of breath, and fast heartbeat.
 Confusion and coma occur in severe cases of dehydration, particularly in babies and older adults.

 5. SIBO.